FriendsOfSymfony/FOSOAuthServerBundle/README.md

 ### Step 5: Configure your application's security.yml

-In order for Symfony's security component to use the AlbOAuth2ServerBundle, you must tell it to do so in the `security.yml` file.
+In order for Symfony's security component to use the FOSOAuthServerBundle, you must tell it to do so in the `security.yml` file.
 The `security.yml` file is where the basic configuration for the security for your application is contained.

-Below is a minimal example of the configuration necessary to use the AlbOAuth2ServerBundle in your application:
+Below is a minimal example of the configuration necessary to use the FOSOAuthServerBundle in your application:

 ``` yaml